mgoellnitz/trackdown/README.md

 This is supposed to work with [Pikacode](pikacode) as the available instance in the cloud and the community managed fork [Gitea][gitea].

-It is not intended for changeing the issues in the issue collection file.
+The mirror - of course - is not intended for changeing the issues in the issue collection file.
+State changes will most likely be triggered on the [Gogs][gogs] instance in use  by your commit messages or manually, after which a call of the mirroring script can be helpfull.

 Instead of `trackdown.sh use` issue `trackdown.sh gogs` to setup the mirror connection.